geekslair/nanoGPT_1GPU_SPEEDRUN/README.md

 I will set a baseline and provide all training an inference code here, along with the trained model checkpoints at this huggingface link: https://huggingface.co/DevParker/NanoGPT-124m-In-A-Cave-With-A-Box-Of-Scraps

-We'll be using data from a cached version of FineWeb10B that is already tokenized with the GPT-2 tokenizer to save us some preprocessing. hf_hub_download(repo_id="kjj0/fineweb10B-gpt2", filename=fname,
+We'll be using data from a cached version of FineWeb10B that is already tokenized with the GPT-2 tokenizer to save us some preprocessing.
+I've provided some code in this repo to grab that data. hf_hub_download(repo_id="kjj0/fineweb10B-gpt2", filename=fname,
                   repo_type="dataset", local_dir=local_dir)